 The Toothpick Method for Fixing Vinyl Record Scratches

 I’d heard of the “toothpick” method long before caving in and giving it a try.
 To be honest, I’d always been somewhat skeptical.
-It was a great sounding copy of Jethro Tull’s ‘Heavy Horses’ that finally tempted me to give it a try.
+It was a great-sounding copy of Jethro Tull’s ‘Heavy Horses’ that finally tempted me to give it a try.

-My copy of Heavy Horses is pretty much perfect, bar two tiny scratches that make the stylus jump right out of the groove.
+My copy of Heavy Horses is pretty much perfect, bar for two tiny scratches that make the stylus jump right out of the groove.
 Infuriating!